The Trails at Westlake 43-Lot Subdivision

 Site Layout and Proposed Density: The development includes 43 single-unit residential units.
 The total project size is 10.8 acres.
 The project is proposed to be constructed in one phase.

-Income-Aligned Housing: The income-aligned housing requirement for-sale, detached units is 12%, or 5 units.
-The developer will be required to either provide on-site units at 12% at 100% AMI (are median income) or provide cash-in-lieu fees per the requirements of the Broomfield Municipal Code, Chapter 17-76.
+Income-Aligned Housing: The income-aligned housing requirement for-sale, detached units is 12%, or 6 units.
+The developer will provide 6 on-site units at 12% at 100% AMI (are median income), meeting the requirements of the Broomfield Municipal Code, Chapter 17-76.

 Long-Range Financial Plan: The proposal is consistent with the land use assumptions.

-• A variance requesting a reduction in the lot size based on the requirement that the minimum lot area should be 7,000 square feet for low-density development.
+• Reduced lot size based on the minimum 5,000 square feet lot size for medium-density development.

 Public Engagement